Vydia/react-native-background-upload/README.md

 > Yes and No.  It supports multiple concurrent uploads, but only a single upload per request.
 That should be fine for 90%+ of cases.

-Why should I use this file uploader instead of others that I've Googled?
+Why should I use this file uploader instead of others that I've Googled like [react-native-uploader](https://github.com/aroth/react-native-uploader)?

 > This package has two killer features not found anywhere else (as of 12/16/2016).
 First, it works on both iOS and Android.
 Others are iOS only.
 Second, it supports background uploading.
 This means that users can background your app and the upload will continue.
 This does not happen with other uploaders.